• Skip to primary navigation

 The editor of the Carson City Daily Appeal chose to ignore the fact that there was a female in the legislature and saluted “A Splendid Appearing Body of Men.”
 It is unknown what Mrs. Hurst’s response was to this obvious oversight.

-An interesting note to that removal is that in 1981, Assemblywoman Louise Aloys Smith told a reporter that her membership on the committee responsible for the State Prisons and Mental Institutions was prohibited.
+Sadie was appointed to four committees: education, state Institutions, federal relations and state prison and insane asylum.
+Shortly after the beginning of the session, it was determined that the latter committee was overpopulated and Mrs. Hurst and Mr. Richards were removed from that committee.
+An interesting note to that removal is that in 1981, Assemblywoman Louise Aloys Smith told a reporter that her membership on the committee was prohibited.
 She explained that the men wouldn’t allow it.
-The said it wasn’t a place for a lady.
+They said it wasn’t a place for a lady.
 No woman ever did serve on that committee during those years.

 On January 23, 1919, Mrs. Hurst introduced AJ/CR 2 which was the resolution amending the Constitution of the United States, granting the right of suffrage to women.
 The resolution was adopted.

 On January 26, 1919 the Nevada State Journal stated that the woman member, Mrs. Hurst, had already had the pleasure of seeing some of her legislative propositions take the form of law.
 They said that the most important legislation passed during the week was the ratification of prohibition amendment, the creation of the legislative fund, the payment for the state printers, Mack’s red flag bill and Mrs. Hurst’s petition to Congress for woman’s suffrage.
+Sadie must have been feeling very good about her accomplishments the first week of session.

 Other bills she introduced were AB 25, a bill for the registration and licensing of graduate nurses.
 This bill was passed, vetoed and sustained.
 It was vetoed because it did not specify standards, but in an article in the Carson City Appeal on February 6, 1920, Governor Boyle stated that this bill was vetoed at the request of the nurses who did not like it.

+AB 94 (Chapter 178) was an act for the prevention of cruelty to animals defining certain terms and fixing the grade of crimes for violation thereof.
+This bill passed.
 Assemblywoman Hurst held sincere convictions in her desire to protect helpless beasts.
 Some legislators arranged a street fight between a badger and a bulldog.
 Outraged, Hurst rose on the floor of the Assembly to protest this brutal plan.
 Speaker Fitzgerald humorously appointed himself a committee of one to investigate and report to the “lady from Washoe.”
 One version of the story declares that the Speaker displayed the “Badger” and revealed that it was a chamber pot.
 Needless to say, Sadie was the butt of a joke by some of her fellow legislators.
 Because of this incident, she became known as “one of the humane members of the lower house.”

 One of the bills brought before the 1919 Legislature would grant the right of marriage between Caucasians and Indians.
 Mrs. Hurst, according to the Reno Evening Gazette, was the chief opponent of the measure.
 She was quoted as saying “I do not believe in the intermingling of races.”
 The measure passed and became a law.

 Two different articles stated that Mrs. Hurst was excluded from some “all men” functions.
 The first one appeared in the Nevada State Journal on January 26, 1919.
 Apparently Governor Boyle was to entertain the members of both houses at the mansion for dinner.
 The article stated that the ladies would not be present at this gathering.
 I am assuming that Mrs. Hurst was excluded.
 The other was near the end of the session when the Journal of the Assembly included this brief put pointed statement: “Mr. Speaker read a communication from the War Department extending an invitation to the male members of the Assembly and Senate to attend a moving picture and lecture at the Grand Theater.”
-Mrs Hurst’s response to this omission was not known.
+Mrs. Hurst’s response to this omission was not known.

 The outcome of Mrs. Hurst’s term in the Legislature was very good considering her novice status.
 Her bills received a somewhat better fate than those of many other freshman legislators.